shellbear/epical/README.md

 #### Direct download

-You can also download the binaries from the **Release** page: https://github.com/ShellBear/epical/releases.
+You can also download the binaries from the [releases](https://github.com/ShellBear/epical/releases) page.

 ## Commands